bennyhuo/KotlinBlogTranslation/original/Working with Kotlin in Android Studio.md

 With the release of M6, [we announced support for Android Studio](http://blog.jetbrains.com/kotlin/?p=1155) .
 Let’s take a deeper look at how to get up and running with Android Studio and Kotlin.<span id="more-1234"></span>
 ## Installing the Kotlin Plugin

 Much like with IntelliJ IDEA, to install the Kotlin plugin you need to click on Preferences (Settings) and select the Plugins entry.
-Easiest way is to just start typing <em>plugin </em>as soon as the dialog pops up.
+Easiest way is to just start typing *plugin*as soon as the dialog pops up.

 {% raw %}
 <p><img alt="image" border="0" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2013/08/image5.png?resize=640%2C441&amp;ssl=1" style="padding-top: 0px;padding-left: 0px;padding-right: 0px;border-width: 0px"/></p>
 {% endraw %}

-Although we can download the plugin and install from disk, the easiest way is to click on the <em>Install JetBrains plugin… </em>and select Kotlin from the list.
-Right-click and choose <em>Download and Install</em>
+Although we can download the plugin and install from disk, the easiest way is to click on the *Install JetBrains plugin…*and select Kotlin from the list.
+Right-click and choose *Download and Install*

 {% raw %}
 <p><img alt="image" border="0" data-recalc-dims="1" src="https://i0.wp.com/blog.jetbrains.com/kotlin/files/2013/08/image6.png?resize=640%2C524&amp;ssl=1" style="padding-top: 0px;padding-left: 0px;padding-right: 0px;border-width: 0px"/></p>